ZLDProductions/LogBot/README.md

 ## Commands
 Use `$help` to view a list of all documented commands, and use `$help [command]` for more specific documentation.

+## Features
+* Bible
+* Swearing Filter
+* Chat Moderation
+* Event Logging
+* Polling
+* Leveling
+* Games
+* Web-services (Wikipedia, Wolfram|Alpha, etc.)

+## Self-Run Instances
+    Currently, you cannot run the bot locally on your computer.
+    I am working on 24/7 up-time, but it may take quite a while.